arangodb/arangodb/Documentation/UserManual/Foxx.md

 The `FormatMiddleware` will set the format of the request to JSON and then delete the `.json` from the request.
-You can therefore write handlers that do not take an `extension` into consideration and instead handle the format via a simple String.
+You can therefore write handlers that do not take an `extension` into consideration and instead handle the format via a simple string.
 To determine the format of the request it checks the URL and then the `accept` header.
 If one of them gives a format or both give the same, the format is set.
 If the formats are not the same, an error is raised.